ahmedelhodaiby/Wuzzuf_Java_EDA_Project/README.md

 11. Factorize the YearsExp feature and convert it to numbers in new col. (Bonus)
 12. Apply K-means for job title and companies (Bonus)

+---
+PS Update path in .bat file and run before bulding the project file or the server won't be intitated